Fire-The-Fox/Fire-The-Fox/README.md

 ## My Linux setup

 As you might have noticed, i am linux user <br>
 Currently i am runnig Artix Linux with runit[^2].
-I really like to play around with linux overall and create open source applications for it
+I really like to play around with linux overall and create open source applications for it.

 ### My overall stats
 Here you can see list of my Most Used Programming Languages<br>